emacs-tree-sitter/ts-fold/README.md

 - Pascal
 - Smithy

+*P.S.
+We don't list trivial languages here. e.g., LLVM IR (`.ll`) files, etc.
+Please see the variable `ts-fold-range-alist` for the fully supported list!*

 ## 📝 Customization

 Although ts-fold aims to have good folding out of the box for all supported